cherisyu/flowers-recognition/README.md

 4.Adding regularizer to prevent overfitting
 For KNN and SVM,
 5.Using validation set to select the best k, learning rate and regularizer rate.

+### Paremeter Setting
+For vgg, epochs 10000 would converage.
+For ResNet34, always over-fitting.
+For ResNet50-pre-trained, epochs 20 is enough.